The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

 We know that stealing is a sin.
 If you went into a store and took $100 of merchandise, you’d be arrested for shoplifting.
 Steal $300 and it’s a felony, you could go to prison for that.

 Are you faithful in conversations?
-Many people multi-task while in seemingly every conversation.
-They can talk and using their smart phone at the same time.
+Many people multitask in seemingly every conversation.
+They can talk and use their smartphone at the same time.
 If you are talking to me and instead of being engaged in conversation fully with you, I’m giving half of my attention to my phone or computer, or I am texting at the same time, I am not being faithful to you.
 I am not being attentive to our conversation.

 If being faithful means being checked in, with God and with one another, being present while working or talking is part of being faithful.
-And it is a part of being faithful that we all are struggling with in this age of electronic media.
-And as if our social media and phones are not enough, if you don’t have something in your hand, we now have fidget spinner and fidget cubes to keep us occupied.
-Who knows what is coming next!
-However, we keep getting less and less focused and less and less faithful to jobs, to one another and to God.
+And it is a part of being faithful that we all struggle with in this age of electronic media.
+And as if our social media and phones are not enough, if you don’t have something in your hand, we now have fidget spinners and fidget cubes to keep us occupied.
+Who knows what is coming next?
+However, we keep getting less focused and less faithful to jobs, to one another, and to God.

 Being unfaithful at work has other consequences.
 If we don’t finish our jobs because we are distracted, we might have to stay later to get the work done that wasn’t finished.
 Or we might have to take it home.
 Or we might go home with guilt over not finishing a task.
 This affects our ability to rest and to be faithful to our families, in the sense of being present with them.

 Being unfaithful in conversations has other consequences.
 We misinterpret things that are said, miss them, or fail to follow instructions because we didn’t hear them.
 We might get a reputation for not being a good listener or not being trustworthy.